georgeTs19/BI-Amsterdam-Airbnb-Analysis/README.md

 - **Positive Guest Experiences Drive Success**: Location and high-quality hospitality play a key role in generating positive reviews and repeat bookings.
 - **High Occupancy in Affordable Areas**: Neighbourhoods like **Bijlmer-Centrum** benefit from competitive pricing, making them attractive options for renters.
 - **Post-COVID Growth in Tourism**: Amsterdam's tourism sector has rebounded, with hotel stays growing by **148.97%** between **2020-2023**.
-- **Continued Growth Projections**: Projections indicate sustained growth in both Airbnb and the hotel markets, with tourism expected to return to pre-pandemic levels beyond **2025**.
+- **Continued Growth Projections**: Projections indicate sustained growth in both Airbnb and the hotel markets, with tourism expected to surpass the pre-pandemic levels beyond **2025**.

 ### Limitations and Challenges